 If you would like to see a demonstration then watch the video below…

-When a heating system has not been cleaned out or no inhibitor added a corrosion process takes place.
+When a heating system has not been cleaned out or no inhibitor has been added a corrosion process takes place.
 Water reacts with the steel radiators and dissimilar metals.

 Particles of rust detach from the radiator and sink to the bottom of the vessel.
 Once blocked, the hot water cannot travel to the bottom of the radiator and simply finds the easiest route through the radiator, as demonstrated in the graphic below.